"So, You Don't Want to Go to Church Anymore" - legitimate or illegitimate to leave the church altogether?

 Again, what a piercing indictment!

-And in humility he admitted that "I was just like them".
+And in humility he admitted that "I was just like them"

 He realizes that there are many examples of Christians within the same church system he left and had turned his back on that put him and other "Out of Church" Christians to shame as disciples and ministers of the Gospel.

 I was convicted as I considered several churches around us that are doing a lot to serve the poor - a lot more than our small House church was/is currently doing.
 And the people who are hearing the Gospel and responding in other churches that I am so quick to be critical of.
+Even recently one of these church's resources helped us find a detox program and a follow-up program for an addict we met.
+In short, WE NEEDED what they offered.

 "A lot of us need to shut ourselves up in a room for several days and REPENT and REPENT until all this stuff is gone.
 Why do a lot of us rub leaders up the wrong way? -Because we are full of REBELLION - that's why.
 How do I know? - Because in the "Out of church" scene I was full of Rebellion myself.
 Rejection, hurt and bitterness are absolutely EPIDEMIC in this movement.
 REPENT, before it is too late, my friends.